Jojo2813/sentiscope/README.md

 - **Johannes Blass** [GitHub](https://github.com/Jojo2813)
 ---

-## Going further
+## 🔎 Going further
-Feel free to visit the [about page](https://sentiscope.streamlit.app/about) of our web application to find out moreabout the models used and training steps taken.
+Feel free to visit the [about page](https://sentiscope.streamlit.app/about) of our web application to find out more about the models used and training steps taken.

 ---